UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 ## Permissions for Billing

 Users with **API** permissions can retrieve billing information using the Portal API.
-For more information, see the following sections of the [*UKCloud Portal API Reference Guide*](ptl-ref-portal-api.md):
+For more information, see the *GET /api/billing/billing-csv* section of the [*UKCloud Portal API Reference Guide*](ptl-ref-portal-api.md).

-- GET /api/billing/cloud-storage-report

-- GET /api/billing/billing-csv

 ## Permissions for Monitoring